influenzanet/surveys-standards/docs/survey_description.md

 Fields:
 - **text** : response label
-- **comment** : Comments about interpretation or presentation of item
+- **comment** : Comments about interpretation or presentation of item.
+Can be a string or an array of strings.
 - **value** : value use to identify this value in the output data model (key, value, or to infer field name)
+- **platforms**: list of platforms (country code in upper case, e.g. 'UK') or 'all' if it's a core question (expected to be every where).

 ## Comment
 Each comment field can be a string or an array of string (each will be visible as separated block, in order)